 When planting lavender, keep in mind it needs a minimum of six hours of sunlight.

 Once established, lavender is drought tolerant and works well in xeriscaping.

-Lavender prefers soil that has good drainage and dry, sandy soil as opposed to nutrient dense soil.
+This perennial prefers soil that has good drainage and dry, sandy soil as opposed to nutrient-dense soil.